2019 Mitsubishi Mirage Trim Levels with Comparisons & Configurations.

 For some drivers, the slightly more stylish interior of the SE will make it worth the price bump over the LE.
 When it comes down to it, however, the SE may not have enough upgrades for many consumers to consider it a better buy.

-Compare the Mirage SE vs GT Trim Levels.
+Compare the Mirage SE vs GT Trims.
 What is the difference?

 At the very top of the 2019 Mitsubishi Mirage line is the GT.
 There are not actually many differences between it and the SE.
 Like the LE, it features heated seats.
 The only features that really set this trim level apart are the HID automatic headlights and bold 15-inch two-tone alloy wheels.